todd-skelton/chase-sets/domains/catalog/docs/01-version-identity-and-resolution.md

 - `versionPath`: the ordered list of selected (`optionKey`, `optionValueKey`) pairs (field/property name).
 - `versionId`: stable identifier for `Item + VersionPath`.

-In MVP, VersionPath supports **staged selection** (multi-step paths): selecting an early option (e.g., “Type”) enables the next required option(s).
+In MVP, VersionPath supports **staged selection** (multi-step paths): selecting an early option (e.g., â€œTypeâ€) enables the next required option(s).

-Important: names like “Type”, “Graded”, “Condition”, “Size”, and “Color” are not special-cased in code.
+Important: names like â€œTypeâ€, â€œGradedâ€, â€œConditionâ€, â€œSizeâ€, and â€œColorâ€ are not special-cased in code.
 They are authored in the version-system admin UI as VersionModel data (options, option values, constraints, facet rules).
 The contract here is the normalization + identity algorithm and the stability rules.

 ---